Skip to main content

 Stream tooltip

-The Menu Bar offers functionality available only there, don't forget to look there!
+The Menu Bar offers functionality that's easy to ignore, don't forget to look for more options there!

 Layout Menu, default